-In addition to the water project benefits, the City of Jacksonville presented the Jacksonville Education Foundation with a $1,000 donation as part of the Performance Services' Customer Experience program.
-The Customer Experience program aims to receive real-time customer feedback to ensure customer satisfaction at critical stages during design and construction, including the City of Jacksonville project.
-As a token of gratitude for program participation, a donation is made to the customer's charity of choice.
+In addition to the water project benefits, the City of Jacksonville presented the Jacksonville Education Foundation with a $1,000 donation as part of the Performance Services’ client Experience program.
+The client Experience program aims to receive real-time client feedback to ensure client satisfaction at critical stages during design and construction, including the City of Jacksonville project.
+As a token of gratitude for program participation, a donation is made to the client’s charity of choice.

 City of Jacksonville, Texas AMI Project Honored with a 2021 Smart 50 Award

 Smart 50 Awards, in partnership with Smart Cities Connect, Smart Cities Connect Foundation, and US Ignite, honors the most transformative smart projects each year.
 For 2021, the program has recognized the City of Jacksonville project as one of 50 projects globally for its innovation and community impact.
 The Awards Gala will take place in Washington D.C.
 October 19-21, 2021.
 Read more about it here.

 About City of Jacksonville